-All of England Hockey's safeguarding guidance can be found at www.englandhockey.co.uk/safe
+Contact details for the agencies listed above can be found at www.englandhockey.co.uk/safe

 Young People playing in Senior Teams Guidance

 September 2016

 INTRODUCTION

 England Hockey (EH) believes that all players should be provided with opportunities to improve their hockey.
 Young individuals playing club hockey are often introduced to senior teams and development sides, allowing them to gain experience playing with and against older players.
 This step up can be pivotal to their hockey playing career however decisions can be made hastily without proper consideration for the young person involved.